lantunes/netomaton/README.md

 **A**<sub>*t+1*</sub> = *g*(**A**<sub>*t*</sub>, **S**<sub>*t*</sub>)

-A network may have nodes added or removed at any given timestep; however, this framework will consider that a network has a total fixed number of nodes at all times, and that nodes may become connected or fully disconnected from the network instead.
+There are no restrictions to the kinds of topological changes that a network may undergo over the course of its evolution.
+A network may have nodes added or removed at any given timestep.

 To learn more, please refer to the scientific literature on the subject: